While many control people are bad, my speculation is control people often have good intentions – they are usually GOOD PEOPLE UP TO NO GOOD.

 Of all tyrannies, a tyranny sincerely exercised for the good of its victims may be the most oppressive. – C.S.
 Lewis

-If you are a control person like me with good intentions – it still damages relationships.
+It still damages relationships if you are a control person like me with good intentions.
 When you decide to protect people, you initiate rules and regulations.
 You are driven by fear, so you discount thoughts or input from others because you do not believe they can see the danger.
 That puts the burden on you to defend yourself and everyone else from “potential dangers.”

-When other people disagree with you that is often seen as a personal attack.
+When others disagree, it is often seen as a personal attack.
 And that results in you saying or thinking, “I know what is right, you don’t.
 Why are you attacking me when I only want what is best for you?”

-You may already know it but it takes a lot of energy to be a control person.
+You may already know it, but being a control person takes a lot of energy.
 Why?
 Because there are so many ways people can mess things up or get themselves into trouble!

 Control Violates Freedom and Choice